KnightMollo/w4111.github.io/notes.md

   * nulls, uncertain values, incorrect values, multiple valid values all make strict schema design hard
   * discuss use of duplicate data for performance
   * discuss replication for fault tolerance as well
+* Switch to using https://www.pythonanywhere.com/ for the project backend?

 Visualizing SQL and SQL help